 4. The holiday is also a symbol of how Latinx experienced the American Civil War.

 France was ruled by Napoleon III at the time of the Battle of Puebla, and he was a sympathizer of the U.S. Confederacy.
-His troops were not only there to take over Mexico, but also establish a Confederate-friendly country neighboring the U.S. The news of the victory over Napoleon lifted the spirits of Latinx living in California at the time, who were feeling discouraged by the struggles of the Union army against the Confederate troops.
-Californian Latinx started raising money for the Mexican troops and established a network of organizations, a move that was guided by the philosophy that Mexico and the U.S. were linked in their struggle against imperialism and white supremacy.
+His troops were there not only to take over Mexico, but also to establish a Confederate-friendly country neighboring the United States.
+The news of the victory over Napoleon lifted the spirits of the Latinx people living in California at the time, who were feeling discouraged by the struggles of the Union army against the Confederate troops.
+Certain members Californian Latinx population started raising money for the Mexican troops and established a network of organizations, a move that was guided by the philosophy that Mexico and the United States were linked in their struggle against imperialism and white supremacy.

 5. Beer companies were responsible for making it into a drinking holiday.

 As noted before, Chicano activists in the ’60s also had a part in driving awareness to the holiday.
 Even earlier than that, U.S. President Franklin Roosevelt promoted the holiday in the ’30s through his Good Neighbor Policy, an initiative aimed at improving the relationship between the United States and nearby Latin American countries.
 But the Cinco de Mayo of popular lore really took hold in the 1970s and ’80s, which was when beer companies in the United States turned it into a drinking holiday in their attempts to target the Hispanic population.
 It was this, more than anything, that made Cinco de Mayo into a celebration of margaritas and Mexican beers, which has unfortunately become the dominant cultural image of the holiday.